-The purpose of this course is to examine the basics of algebra in verbal, graphical, and symbolic forms.
+ALGEBRA I AND ALGEBRA I HONORS 8th-9th Grades - 1 Credit Prerequisite: Pre-Algebra The purpose of this course is to examine the basics of algebra in verbal, graphical, and symbolic forms.
 The emphasis of the class is focused on linear expressions, equations, and functions including vocabulary, problem solving skills, real-world application, and inductive and deductive reasoning.
 Projects and written assessments are also used to elaborate on classroom instruction.
 An introduction is given to quadratic expressions and equations, radical expressions, and trigonometry to scaffold each student in preparation for geometry.
-The honors course takes a deeper look into the foundation of algebra including rational expressions, geometric sequences, and preparation for geometric proofs.
 This honors class earns .5 quality point per semester.
+All courses are a length of two semesters unless otherwise specified.
+Honors and AP courses need teacher recommendation.
+Dual Credit courses need counselor recommendation.